 Heather Adams is counsel in the firm's Litigation & Trial Practice Group.
-Heather is experienced in financial services, non-compete, wage & hour, products liability, trademark infringement, price-fixing, corporate governance and securities litigation.
-She specializes in handling the defense of class actions in the areas of mass torts, employment, financial services, antitrust, ERISA and securities fraud.
+Heather is experienced in financial services, wage & hour, products liability, trademark infringement, antitrust, corporate governance and securities litigation.
+She specializes in handling the defense of class actions in the areas of antitrust, mass torts, employment, financial services, ERISA and securities fraud.
 Her clients operate in a wide range of industries, including pharmaceutical, health care, information technology, manufacturing and software.

-Prior to joining Alston & Bird, she was a partner at Smith Anderson, LLP.
+Prior to joining Alston & Bird, she was a partner at one of the largest law firms in Raleigh, N.C.
 From 2004-2005, she served as general counsel of Sageworks, Inc., a software company headquartered in Cary, North Carolina.

 "Courts in Recent Decisions Consider Applicability of Safe Harbor Protection to Statements Known to be False," Notes Bearing Interest, Volume 33, No.1, November 2011.